Romani culture: Romanipen

 Romanipen (also romanypen, romanipe, romanype, romanimos, romaimos, romaniya) is a concept of Romani philosophy encompassing totality of the Romani spirit, culture, law, being a Rom, and a set of Romani strains.

 An ethnic Rom is considered to be a Gadjikane Roma in Romani society if the person has no Romanipen.
 Sometimes a Gadjo, usually an adopted child, may be considered to be a Rom if the person has Romanipen.
 As a concept, Romanipen has been the subject of interest to numerous academic observers.
 It has been hypothesized that it owes more to a framework of culture than simply an adherence to historically received rules.

 Significant changes in Romani culture following the Second World War have been attributed to the suspension of these social norms, as strict rules relating to food and contact with certain classes of people broke down.
 This period also coincided with a perceived loss of authority invested in traditional leaders, the primary maintainers of Romanipen.
 Furthermore, the Roma who found themselves under Soviet control during the war, while deported to the east of the Urals and often persecuted, were generally left alone to follow their orthodox practices and thus preserved strict interpretations of Romanipen.
 However, the Roma who lived in other countries of eastern Europe, in the face of widespread discrimination and society's attempts at forced assimilation, often had to compromise their strict interpretation of the customs to survive.
 As a result, the whole concept of Romanipen became interpreted differently among various Roma groups.
 Muslim Roma, as one example, considered an uncircumcised man to be impure.

 Being a part of Romani society

 A considerable punishment for a Christian Rom is banishment from Romani society.
-An expelled person is considered to be "contaminated" and is shunned by other Christian Romanis.

-Ashkali and Balkan Egyptians like the Turcoman Gypsies and Crimean Roma are not part of the Romani society due to the lack of Romanipen and the Romani language.
+Ashkali and Balkan Egyptians like the Turkish Roma and Crimean Roma are not part of the Romani society due to the lack of Romanipen.